Asymptotics of Solutions to Silent Wave Equations: Maxwell's equations in Kasner spacetimes

 Recall that the Kasner spacetimes are the spacetimes $(M,g)$, where $M = (0, \infty) \times \mathbb{T}^3$,

 and $p_i$ are constants.
-We assume that they are vacuum, which in this case is equivalent to the following conditions on the $p_i$,
+We assume that they are vacuum, which in this case is equivalent to the Kasner relations,

+being satisfied.
 Note that if $p_i = 1$ for some $i$, the above conditions force $p_j = 0$ for $j \neq i$ and the corresponding spacetime is actually flat.
 Here we focus on the other possibility, that is, we assume $p_i < 1$ for all $i$.

 Since $\ric = 0$, the source free Maxwell's equations for a potential $\omega$ in the Lorenz gauge reduce to $\square_g \omega = 0$.
 In the natural coordinates of $(M,g)$, the equation becomes the system